 DO NOT HYDROSTATIC TEST THROUGH AN INSTALLED UNIT; ISOLATE REGULATOR FROM TEST.
-The upper range spring pressure level on the nameplate is the recommended "upper operating limit" for the sensing diaphragm.
+The "Outlet" rating as printed on the nameplate is the recommended "upper operating limit" for the sensing diaphragm.
 Higher pressures could cause internal damage.
 In addition, note on the nameplate that the Inlet and Outlet pressure and temperature ratings are at different levels.